timkutta/PCA-for-rough-functional-data/README.md

 plots are given back to back for the convenience of the user, to avoid manual adjutment of the theoretical red line.

+-file s3:
+Contains the simulation of onatski power curves.

 -temperature_data
 Includes the tempertature dataset